Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/History/Ancient Cave Art Full of Teenage Graffiti.md

 And as with modern teenagers, the ancients had more on their minds than just cars and sports.

 "In the graffiti, there is a lot of below-the-belt-art," Guthrie said.
-"The people in the art are predominantly women, and not a single one has any clothes on."
+"The people in the art are predominantly [[women]], and not a single one has any clothes on."

-But these weren't just any women, they were Pleistocene Pamela Andersons adorned with ludicrously huge breasts and hips.
+But these weren't just any [[women]], they were Pleistocene Pamela Andersons adorned with ludicrously huge breasts and hips.
 The walls were also decorated with graphic depictions of genitalia.

 "These were not the type of paintings that make it into the coffee table art books," Guthrie said.

 [^3]: While female artists accounted for less than 20 percent of the cave art, they were being creative in other ways, researchers say.
 "What we find in the fossil record doesn't always represent what was going on," Guthrie said.
-"Prior to the pottery age, women in all societies are working in things that don't preserve very well, such as skins and braiding fiber."
+"Prior to the pottery age, [[women]] in all societies are working in things that don't preserve very well, such as skins and braiding fiber."

 Guthrie presents his findings and more than 3,000 images in his new book, "The Nature of Paleolithic Art" (University of Chicago Press, 2006).